 - Hot sauce to taste!

-2) Bring to a boil, then reduce to a simmer, cover, and let cook about 20 minutes, stirring occasionally until all liquid has been absorbed and the barley is fluffy.
+- Bring to a boil, then reduce to a simmer, cover, and let cook for as long as the package directs (usually between 10-20 minutes).
+Stir occasionally until all liquid has been absorbed and the barley is fluffy.

-4) Stir until evenly mixed.
-Serve warm and enjoy!
-Top with hot sauce and nonfat plain Greek yogurt, if desired.
+- Stir until evenly mixed.
+Serve warm as is or with fresh greens; top with hot sauce and/or plain Greek yogurt, if desired.